theo-brown/Object-Tracking-Quadcopter/README.md

 PiCTO (Pi Colour Tracking of Objects) uses colour thresholding to track objects with the Raspberry Pi camera.

+### Preliminary setup ###

+- Connect Raspberry Pi Camera to CSI port on the Pi
-Requires yaw input of quadcopter flight controller connected to pin 17, Raspberry Pi camera plugged in to Pi.
+- Connect yaw signal input (white) of flight controller to GPIO pin 17
+- Connect yaw ground (black) from the flight controller to GPIO GND pin
+- Power up the Pi using the microUSB power port
+- Run PiCTO on the Raspberry Pi (`sudo ./PiCTO` - superuser privileges are required for GPIO control)
+- After the Pi begins to ouput neutral PWM (signified by `Initialising PIGPIO and neutral throttle...
+Done`) connect the yaw power output (red) from the flight controller to 5V pin on the Pi, and remove microUSB power

 ### Usage ###

+_Setup stage:_

+To track an object, PiCTO uses specific colour values - Hue, Saturation and Value.
+These identify a precise shade of the colour so objects of that colour are identified from the image.

-Preliminary stage: Use the sliders to set the HSV value until the green circle (Preview window) is drawn around the object.
-Press (r) to take another image
+Once PiCTO has been run, two windows will appear - `Preview` and `Threshold` - alongside the message `Taking preliminary image for colour recognition...`.
+PiCTO captures a frame from the camera and displays it in `Preview`.
+Use the sliders in `Threshold` to set the HSV value until the green circle is drawn around the object on the `Preview` window.
+Press (r) to take another image.

-When finished, arm the quadcopter (a) and press (q) to continue.
+When finished, arm the quadcopter (a) and press (q) to continue (disarm the quadcopter using the (d) key).

+_Run stage:_

-PiCTO then will run until (q) is pressed again, controlling the yaw of the quadcopter to track the object of that colour.
+PiCTO will then control the yaw of the quadcopter using PWM to point in the direction of the coloured object.

+    To arm the quadcopter, press (a).
+    To disarm the quadcopter, press (d).
+    To quit and end the program, press (q).

+_PID adjustment:_

+PiCTO supports PID tweaking while running.

+    Increase P gain: (p)    Decrease P gain: (o) Increase I gain: (i)    Decrease I gain: (u) Increase D gain: (y)    Decrease D gain: (t)

 ### PiCTO structure: ###
  - Take frame from PiCamera